 - It can be time intensive for tutors—with a need to follow and undertake planning based on a reading list set by students

 - Uncertainty of whether students will engage; there may be variance on engagement from group to group

 Staff-student co-creation is an emerging paradigm in undergraduate education.
 There is certainly scope for starting small and finding which aspects and classifications are fit for purpose and beneficial in one’s own classes.
-It is also advocated here that individual steps taken by instructors and cohorts have contextual support in terms of faculty or institution wide communication of possibilities and expectations, perhaps with regard to levels of study, so that uncertainty and anxiety, on the parts of academics and students, are minimized when going forward with co-creation.
+It is also advocated here that individual steps taken by tutors and cohorts have contextual support in terms of faculty or institution wide communication of possibilities and expectations, perhaps with regard to levels of study, so that uncertainty and anxiety, on the parts of academics and students, are minimized when going forward with co-creation.